kirby0025/redis-sentinel-monitor/README.md

 Check for the number of sentinels and slaves running and trigger regarding arguments

 Todo :
-* Adding number of slaves and sentinels monitoring -> To be tested
+* Adding number of slaves and sentinels monitoring -> OK
+* Find another way to monitor sentinels number.